-Student Outcomes: The students will continue to develop compositions and better understand the use of color and its importance in art.
+Student Outcomes: The student continues to develop compositions and better understand the use of color and its importance in art.

 716 - ART III Semester 1 Credit

 Description: This course gives the student an opportunity to further develop artistic techniques in various art mediums.
 Students will be responsible for developing a portfolio of their work.